thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 $ git status
 ```

-Well now we have three secions.
+Well now we have three sections.
 Looks like our space file is staged to be commited, but also below shows that it is "not staged for commit" wha?

 In that second section there you can see it is listed as being "modified:" What is happening is that we have staged, or are tracking, the original state of the file when it was empty.
 We now also have our newly "modified" version in our working directory.
 To sync thing up all we have to do is `git add` this newly modified version of our space file: